iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 ## Top-level plot definitions

 The `plots` dictionary contains one or more user-defined `dvc plots` configurations.
-Every plot needs a unique ID, which may be either a file path (relative to the location of `dvc.yaml`) or an arbitrary string.
+Every plot needs a unique ID, which may be either a file or directory path (relative to the location of `dvc.yaml`) or an arbitrary string.
 Optional configuration fields can be provided as well.

 📖 Refer to [Visualizing Plots] and `dvc plots show` for examples.